-Activity 1: independent work: Materials Hunt

-Children finding and recording objects around the classroom that are made from different materials.
+Activity 1: independent work Materials Hunt - Children finding and recording objects around the classroom that are made from different materials.
 Children had to differentiate between objects and the materials from which they are made.

-Activity 2: small group collaboration

-Children exploring everyday objects and describing he materials from which they are made.
-They used their senses to explore and describe a range of objects made from different materials.
+Activity 2: Small group collaboration - Children exploring everyday objects and describing he materials form which they are made.